AlpBuz/Plant_Classifer_model/README.md

 ## 🛠️ Challenges & Learnings

-   # challenges:
+### 🔧 Challenges
-      - Hardware limitations: Training on CPU took a long time, which limited experimentation speed.
-To address this, I plan to run the model on my NVIDIA laptop GPU or leverage cloud services like Google Colab for faster training when improving the model.
+- **Hardware limitations:** Training on CPU took a long time, which limited experimentation speed.
+To address this, I plan to run the model on my NVIDIA laptop GPU or use cloud services like Google Colab for faster training in future iterations.
-      - Overfitting: The model showed high training accuracy (~97%) but low validation accuracy (~30%), indicating overfitting due to insufficient or imbalanced data.
+- **Overfitting:** The model showed high training accuracy (~97%) but low validation accuracy (~30%), indicating overfitting due to insufficient or imbalanced data.

-   # Learned:
+### 📚 Learnings
-      - Implemented custom preprocessing with ImageDataGenerator to handle dynamic image transformations.
+- Implemented custom preprocessing with `ImageDataGenerator` to handle dynamic image transformations during training.
-      - Gained hands-on experience designing CNN architectures and tuning training processes.
+- Gained hands-on experience designing CNN architectures and tuning hyperparameters.
 - Learned to interpret classification reports for model evaluation beyond simple accuracy metrics.
-      - Understood the importance of more diverse and larger datasets to improve generalization.
+- Realized the importance of using more diverse and balanced datasets to improve model generalization.